pitchy3/album-finder/README.md

 4. **Access the application**
 - Open http://localhost:3001
-- Navigate to Settings to configure Lidarr and OIDC
+- Navigate to Settings to configure Lidarr and authentication (OIDC or BasicAuth)

 ### First Time Setup